 Pesticides are substances commonly used in agriculture to protect crops from damage caused by insects, weed pressure and diseases.

-To compile the Dirty Dozen list, the EWG analyzes over 38,000 samples taken by the USDA and FDA to single out the worst offenders (3).
+To compile the Dirty Dozen list, the EWG analyzes over 46,569 samples of 46 fruits and vegetables, taken by the USDA and FDA to single out the worst offenders (3).

 The EWG uses six measures to determine pesticide contamination of produce (3):